sctg-development/ai-outlook/README.md

 Note: The exact steps may vary slightly depending on your organization's Microsoft 365 configuration.
 If you encounter any issues, please contact your IT administrator for assistance.

-## Installation on Outlook Web
+## Installation on Outlook Web (manifest.json not supported)

-To install the AI Outlook Add-in on Outlook web, follow these steps:
+To install the AI Outlook Add-in on Outlook web if you cannot use a zip or xml file, follow these steps:

 1. Open Outlook on the web and sign in to your account.
 2. Download the latest [manifest.xml](https://outlook.addin.pp.ua/manifest.xml) or build yours.